 - Desirable/Undesirable Activities

 - Community Transportation Options

 - Quality Education Areas

 - One of the following:

-- o Revitalization/Redevelopment Plans
+- Revitalization/Redevelopment Plans

-- Stable Communities
+- o Stable Communities

 - Community Designations

+- o Housing Needs Characteristics

 F. USDA Additional Criteria - Up to 22 Points

 Pre-Payment Risk

 Up to three (3) points based on the percentage of properties preserved that were built before December 15, 1989, and are eligible for 515 loan pre-payment.